RadiusCrypto/Radius/masternode-howto.md

 # nano ~/.radiuscore/radius.conf
 ```

-Put in the values below, adapt the rpcuser, rpcpassword, masternodeprivkey and externalip lines. rpcuser and rpcpassword can be chosen freely, having a superduper complex password is not overly important here.
+Put in the values below, adapt the rpcuser, rpcpassword, masternodeprivkey and externalip lines. rpcuser and rpcpassword can be chosen freely, having a superduper complex password is not overly important here, as that part of the server will only be available when connecting from the host it is running on (via loopback).
 Set masternodeprivkey= to the key we have generated before.

 ```
+txindex=1
 rpcuser=radius-masternode-howto
 rpcpassword=password-for-your-masternode
 rpcallowip=127.0.0.1
 listen=1
 server=1
-daemon=1
 maxconnections=256
 masternode=1
 logtimestamps=1